-Boost your digital experiences with SiteimproveMorten Eriksen on
+Boost your digital experiences with Siteimprove

 You can see a nifty overview directly within Enonic's editing environment, or let handy links take you to the Siteimprove dashboard, for more comprehensive details.

 Underneath each of them you get a score overview, score details, score progress over time, issues that need fixing, and a list of fixed issues.
 Under each issue you are told how many points you can potentially gain by fixing it, which serves as a nice incentive.

-It’s also worth to mention that you can easily open a specific content in Enonic from Siteimprove to correct mistakes and improve your content.
+It’s also worth to mention that you can easily open a specific content item in Enonic from Siteimprove to correct mistakes and improve your content.

 We'll take a quick glance on each dashboard to show you what lies beneath.

-Quality Assurance handles misspellings, broken links, overly large images, content quality (like readability, long sentences, etc.), content freshness (last updates, documents in need of updating), security (publicly exposed personal ID numbers, unsafe domains), and user experience.
+Quality assurance handles misspellings, broken links, overly large images, content quality (like readability, long sentences, etc.), content freshness (last updates, documents in need of updating), security (publicly exposed personal ID numbers, unsafe domains), and user experience.

 The accessibility section includes factors taken from the Web Content Accessibility Guidelines (WCAG) 2.0.
-These factors consist of, among others, images with no alt attribute, page element without description, image map without reference, headings check, formatting check, colour contrast, and many others.
+These factors consist of, among others, images with no alt attribute, page element without description, image map without reference, headings check, formatting check, color contrast, and many others.

 The SEO tool of Siteimprove checks your headers, meta descriptions, meta titles, content uniqueness, readability, content frequency, broken links, misspellings, mobile speed, crawl-friendliness, page sizes, redirects, and a lot more.